-► To start RMS on all nodes, click the all available nodes radio button and then click OK (Figure 132).
+► To start RMS on all the nodes, click the all available nodes radio button and then click OK (Figure 155).

 📑 RMS Start Menu ×

 Notes

-This dialog will allow you more available nodes.
-No state in which they can be configuration file is adm odes shown are in a e started.
-The current
+This dialog will allow you to start RMS on one or more available nodes.
+Nodes shown are in a state in which they can be started.
+The current configuration file is adm_demo2.us.

 Start RMS

-Rall available nodes
+e all available nodes

-$\bigcirc$ one node from the list
+O one node from the list

 Node Selection

 shasta1

-shasta2
+shasta2 - 11

 L Ok Cancel

-Figure 132: RMS Start Menu for all nodes
+Figure 155: RMS Start Menu for all the nodes

 ► To start RMS only on a single node, click the one node from the list radio button, and then choose the node using a checkbox in the Selection column.
-After making your selections, click OK (Figure 133).
+After making your selections, click OK (Figure 156).

-🔆 RMS Start Menu X
+🌸 RMS Start Menu ×

 Notes

-This dialog will allow you more available nodes.
-No state in which they can be configuration file is adm odes showr e started.
-Th n are in a
+This dialog will allow you to start RMS on one or more available nodes.
+Nodes shown are in a state in which they can be started.
+The current configuration file is adm_demo2.us.

 Start RMS

-🔾 all available nodes
+🔿 all available nodes

-one node from the list
+one node from the list t

-Node Sel ection
+Node Selection

-shasta1 4
+shasta1 Ľ

 shasta2

 Ok Cancel

-Figure 133: RMS Start Menu for individual nodes
+Figure 156: RMS Start Menu for individual nodes